 Brown & White Tourist direction signs, to significant attractions may include business or commercial names where applicable, but require approval from the TASAC (Code, section 2.3).

-In deciding whether to grant approval, TASAC apply a number of tests of eligibility of quality and service at the destination.
+approval, TASAC apply a number of tests of eligibility of quality and service at the destination.
 Approval for directional signage on Council managed roads are intended to supplement a visitors journey.